3mdeb/news-and-ideas/blog/content/post/2020-01-03-esxi-67-boot-issue-part1.md

 ---
-title: 'Trying to fix ESXi 6.7.0 boot issue'
+title: 'Trying to fix ESXi 6.7.0 boot issue, part one'
 abstract: "First mentions that updated versions of VMware's ESXi 6.7.0 installer
           doesn't start on PC Engines platforms come from the beginning of 2019.
           Older versions of ESXi worked fine.
 'Shutting down firmware